F1DNA/FlexFarmerInDocker/README.md

 Come join the [Discord](https://discord.gg/ck74hAum)

+# **If you have multiple NFTs to point to FlexPool, see the end of this README for a tip on setting this up**

 In addition to installing docker, we are going to setup 3 containers in total:

 # **Portainer**